michael-brade/derby-entity/README.md

-# A Perfect Derby CRUD Component
+# A Perfect DerbyJS CRUD Component

-This is a completely generic, responsive, and realtime collaborative Derby component to create, read, update, and delete entities in a database using Racer.
+This is a completely generic, responsive, and realtime collaborative DerbyJS component to create, read, update, and delete entities in a database using Racer.
 The items of an entity are displayed using the great jQuery DataTables plugin.
 Realtime collaboration and conflict resolution is achieved through RacerJS and ShareJS.